universal-ctags/ctags/docs/testing.rst

 **failed (KNOWN bug)**

-	mean the result if failed but the failure is expected.
+	means the result was failed but the failure is expected.
-	See "Gathering test cases for known bugs".
+	See ":ref:`gathering_test`".

 Example of running
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~